RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Setup/Creating an API integration/generating-a-bearer-token-for-custom-applications/generating-a-bearer-token-for-custom-applications.md

 ### Generate Auth

 - To generate auth you are gonna need the client-id, the client-secret and the scope uri from the first step
-- The url looks like this -&gt;
+- The url looks like this ->
 ```
 POST
 https://login.microsoftonline.com/{tenant name}.onmicrosoft.com/oauth2/v2.0/token